 MORE Verbs Adverbs Adjectives

 c will, will not certainly certain

-R likely, unlikely expected
+E R likely, unlikely

-A probably probable
+T A probably probable

-could, may, might possibly possible

-LESS

-6 G Listen to this expert talking about future developments in computing.
+6 Listen to this expert talking about future developments in computing.
 Note down his predictions.
 Then listen again and note the certainty expressions he uses.